- Node.js as backend technology

 Python

 Syntax is considered to be the biggest strength of Python.
 Developers need to write fewer lines of code in Python compared to Node.js.
 Python’s syntax is more straightforward and free of curly braces.
-It makes coding in Python easier, and debugging is easier too.
+It makes coding in Python easier; consequently, debugging is easier, too.
 The codes of Python are so easy to read that even a client with basic technical knowledge can understand them.

 Node.js